mifi/ffmpeg-build-script/README.md

 Wait for GitHub actions to finish (again).

-Once a draft has been auto created under GitHub releases, upload the locally built ffmpeg and ffprobe as `ffmpeg-macos-ARM64` and `ffprobe-macos-ARM64`.
-Then release the draft.
+Once a draft has been auto created in GitHub, release it.

 Update `download-ffmpeg-*` in `package.json`.